controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/integration-with-notepad++.md

    * ```PluginCommandItemName``` corresponds to each "Item name" previously defined via NppExec
    * The lines ```<Item id="0"/>``` are menu separators

 9. Restart Notepad++.
-You can now access any of the defined operations either via “Macro” in the main menu or by right clicking on a file.
+You can now access any of the previously defined operations either via “Macro” in the main menu or by right clicking on a file.
 A console window will open at the bottom showing the results of the operation.

    ![Notepad++ > Menu](/601-integration-with-ides-and-code-editors/images/notepad++_menu.png)

    *Integration tested with Notepad++ 7.5.9 (64-bit) and NppExec plugin 0.6 running on Windows 10*

+> test one
+> test two